logo for easy-oil-painting-techniques.org

 How do I start?
 This is a painting I did approximately 17 yrs. ago.
 I share it because it had a devastating effect on me at that time.

 I was in a new City in a new Job.
 I discovered there was a competition to be held regarding art work.
 I had always been and still do have trouble sharing my art work.
-(Criticism is critical to doing better work but, honestly, it is sometimes hard for me to take.
+(Criticism is critical to doing better work but, honestly, it is sometimes hard for me to take.)

 I wanted to win the competition so badly that I threw myself into doing so.
 I read a book about Arthur Ashe to become knowledgeable about the man as I knew I wouldn't be able to talk with him personally.
-I studied some new painting techniques and applied them.

 The way Mr. Ashe was treated affected me and had me in tears during the painting of this portrait.

-The painting won 1st place!
-I was ecstatic to say the least.
 However it was rejected by the community I lived in because I am white.
 (I felt a lot of what my subject had certainly experienced in his life.)
 You know having not written about this experience made me have a Ah ha moment right now.

 It did paralyze me from painting for quite some time.
 There have been many other pieces but few portraits since then.

 I still have my painting as no one has offered to purchase it even with the exposure it received in the community after the competition.
-No problem, for there is always a very good reason for everything and all works out for the best in the end.

 NOTE: I was unable to give his mother notice in the painting so when ever I display this piece, a live rose is placed at the top of the painting in remembrance of her.
 I do leave it there to die....essence of the rose goes on as does Mr. Ashes' essence.